Fallgregg/hobo-thoughts/README.md

 # HoboThoughts Social Network
 ## What is HoboThoughts?

 It's an app similar to Twitter.
-The same or even a tod extended functionality as in modern social networks one.
+The same or even a tad extended functionality as in modern social networks one.
 Minimalistic design, nice color theme and some useful features created with love by our amazing developers :)

 ## Our Functionality